MASHOD0/MASHOD0/README.md

 I am Mashhood Alam , I am in my freshman year Studying Computer Science and Engineering in Dayananda Sagar College of Engineering .

-- 🔭 I’m currently working on many projects the main being [ProjectSearch](https://github.com/MASHOD0/ProjectSearch)
+- 🔭 I’m currently working on many projects the main being [ProjectSearch](https://github.com/MASHOD0/ProjectSearch) and [You](https://github.com/MASHOD0/You)
 - 🌱 I’m currently learning data science .
 - 👯 I’m looking to collaborate on AI and ML related projects.
 - 🤔 I’m looking for help with Natural Search related problems in my project .